team33/thekraken/README.txt

 4.3.
 Upgrading from The Kraken 0.4, The Kraken 0.6-pre4 or The Kraken 0.6

-    1. Build The Kraken per section 5.
+    1. Build and install The Kraken per section 5.
     2. Go to client directory (shutting the client down is not required)
     3. Run 'thekraken -u'; it should give output similar to the following: